corey-howard/chew-the-fat/README.md

     * Used to create database that will store the data for the site in collections created.

 * GitHub:
-    * For version control of this repository using Git and source code management.
+    * For hosting the website, version control of this repository using Git and source code management.

 * GitPod:
     * Used as a platform environment for creating the code for the website.

 * Heroku:
-    * Used to host the website
+    * Used to deploy the website

 * Favicon
     * Used to create the favicon for the website.